Acadia, Schoodic & Mount Desert Isle

 Join photographer John Tunney for a special 5-day/4-night workshop on the beautiful coast of Maine as we photograph Acadia National Park, the Schoodic Peninsula, Mount Desert Island and DownEast Maine.
-The workshop includes lodging for four nights and all meals (except one lunch and dinner in Bar Harbor) and a lobster dinner (alternatives available).
+The workshop includes lodging for four nights and all meals (except one lunch and dinner in Bar Harbor), including a lobster dinner (alternatives available).

 We’ll be based at the Schoodic Institute near Schoodic Point.
-Known as the quiet side of Acadia, the Schoodic Peninsula offers a variety of opportunities to experience Maine’s rugged coast – from the cliffs at Raven’s Nest to the summit of Schoodic Head along a spruce and fir trail to the giant slabs of pink granite that extend into the open Atlantic at Schoodic Point.
-Seaside villages such as Birch Harbor, Prospect Harbor and the quaint Corea feature scenes of classic DownEast Maine – fishing boats, lobster traps, working docks and more.
+Known as the quiet side of Acadia, the Schoodic Peninsula offers a variety of opportunities to experience Maine’s rugged coast, including dramatic cliffs and rocky shorelines, woodland trails that lead to the famous Schoodic Point and its giant slabs of pink granite that extend into the open Atlantic.
+It’s a great spot for sunrise, sunset, the moon and stars.
+We’ll also visit coastal villages such as Birch Harbor, Prospect Harbor and the quaint Corea for scenes of classic DownEast Maine – fishing boats, lobster traps, working docks and more.
 On Mount Desert Island, we’ll explore picturesque locales such as Bar Harbor, the Acadia coast, Jordan Pond, Eagle Lake, as well as places off the beaten track.

-Most days will begin with a sunrise and morning shoot, then break and free time around lunch, editing classroom lessons, discussion and reviews in the afternoon, and a late afternoon/early evening shoot.
+Most days will begin with a sunrise and morning shoot, then a break and free time around lunch.
+We’ll reconvene after lunch for editing, classroom lessons, discussion and reviews, and then head out for field sessions in the late afternoon/early evening.
 We’ll also have an optional night shoot.
 The weather, sun, moon and tides will guide our schedule and itinerary.

 The workshop is limited to a maximum 8 students, so you’ll have plenty of time for personalized instruction.
 John will offer tips and techniques in the field and classroom to help you get the most out of your workshop and develop your skills.
 Instruction includes: